 - Line a second sheet pan (alternatively, you can cool the previous sheet pan under very cold water several times, rinse, dry well, and re-use) with parchment paper.

-- Increase the oven temperature to 400 degrees Fahrenheit (keeping the rack in the center position).
+- Assemble: Increase the oven temperature to 400 degrees Fahrenheit (keeping the rack in the center position).
 On a well-floured surface, unfold one piece of puff pastry sheet.
 Using a floured rolling pin, roll the sheet into a 10-inch-wide by 12-inch-long rectangle.
 Using a sharp knife, cut into four equal-sized rectangles (these will serve as the bottom half of each pastry).
 Repeat with the remaining piece of puff pastry and set aside.

 - Set the bottom pastry rectangles on the parchment-lined sheet pan.
 Distribute the potato-leek filling evenly into a thick, even layer onto the bottom half of each pastry rectangle, leaving a ½-inch border on all sides.
 Distribute the grated cheddar evenly on top of each potato-leek filling.
 Brush the borders lightly with the egg wash.

 - Using the rolling pin, roll the remaining rectangles so they are slightly larger in size than the bottom pastry rectangles.
 Place each piece on top of the potato and cheese filling, lining up the edges (avoid stretching the dough if possible).
 Crimp the borders of each pastry by pressing with a lightly floured fork to seal.
 Arrange the pasties on the sheet pan, spacing them evenly apart.
 Brush the top of each pasty with egg wash.
 Sprinkle lightly with salt and black pepper.
 Note: If the dough has warmed or softened too much during assembly, allow the pasties to chill in the refrigerator for 15 minutes before baking.

 - Bake for 25 to 30 minutes, rotating the pan halfway through, or until the pasties are deep golden brown in color.
 Allow to cool for a few minutes and serve hot from the oven.

 Tips for Success: